 I asked this contractor how it was that he produced awesome performance, seemingly while accessing the same pool of workers as everyone else.
 He replied that worker selection and development are key.
 But, there are times when a worker is given the clear option of shaping up, or walking ten miles to the highway, for the lonely hitchhike home.
 Any who were a liability to the spirit, productivity or safety of the team were given ‘The Talk’.

-The golden invitation was not, as we hear often in the forest – “My way or the highway”.
-But rather – “If you want to stay – observe how we operate here, decide for yourself, and make your own standards match ours”.
+The golden invitation was not, as we hear often in the forest – “Do as you are told”, or “My way or the highway”.
+But rather – “If you want to stay – you need to observe how we operate here, decide for yourself, and make your own standards match ours”.

 This approach, it turns out, is a path to selecting and developing more happy, safe and productive loggers.
 Professionals, who are dependably present with their work (more on this later).
 Their boots are always laced, their gear shipshape, their commitment to self improvement is solid, and their awareness of the wider plan and personal contribution to it, is acute.
 None of these are small things.